Please Stop Using Chrome/Chromium

 This data includes login credentials, some of which are tied to their owners’ livelihoods and bank accounts!
 Besides the OS itself, the web browser is the most crucial battleground for digital privacy.
 Even if you, for some nebulous reason, don’t mind being datamined by a giga-corporation - be aware that there is more trouble to it than meets the eye.
 Google, Microsoft and the other dominant tech companies are not immune to data breaches.
 And if they store all of your personal data, it too may end up being compromised due to such a breach.

 The same is true for other proprietary browsers, which is why I strongly recommend staying away from all of them.
 I myself refuse to use Chrome and Chromium-based browsers, especially on the desktop, outside a narrow and mindful set of conditions.
 Those conditions include rare reasons of compatibility, or being on something like a Windows VM or a very specific software setup.
-To back my point about the possibility of tech companies losing your data malicious third parties (though data brokers are already malicious enough), I point you towards the following story.
+To back my point about the possibility of tech companies losing your data to malicious third parties (though data brokers are already malicious enough), I point you towards the following story.
 Recently, a case made the news in which Microsoft suffered of a breach of email accounts, including members of their senior leadership team and their cybersecurity (ironic, I know) and legal departments!
 If they could not protect this kind of data, who guarantees that they can protect yours?

 In my opinion, we would be better off by using technologies that don’t put us at risk of being affected by nation-state level cyber espionage or data breaches outside our own control.